In the story below, we've tried to explain why we have created the

 In the past, crypto systems were thought to be safe for, say, 15 to 20 years.

-In 2010 however, systems were considered safe for just a couple of years;
+By 2010 however, systems were considered safe for just a couple of years,

-to keep their radio traffic secure.
-It helped them fighting an efficient Blitzkrieg
+to secure their radio traffic.
+It helped them fighting an efficient

 of a thousand muscular Rambos.
 Fascinating, isn't it?

 At the same time, mathematicians can save lives.
 Take, for example,

 the brilliant Alan Turing who worked at

 to break the German codes.